wdi-sf-july/notes/week_05_project_week/day_03/readme.md

 ### To start:

-0. Create an app on heroku [https://dashboard.heroku.com/apps](https://) and click on create new app (always best to give it a name) and then click Create app.
+0. Create an app on heroku [https://dashboard.heroku.com/](https://) and click on create new app (always best to give it a name) and then click Create app and then Finish up.
 1. In terminal, set up your initial folder structure

 	```